mahfuzurrahman98/dreamstate-assessment-test/README.md

 We welcome contributions from the community!
 If you'd like to contribute to this project, please follow these guidelines:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix:
+2. Create a new branch for your feature or bug fix.
 3. Make your changes.
 4. Test your changes thoroughly.
-5. Commit your changes:
+5. Commit your changes.
-6. Push to your branch:
+6. Push to your branch.
 7. Submit a pull request.

 We appreciate your contributions!